agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

   have been matched on.

   If local variables in the context have :ref:`superclass fields
   <superclass-fields>`, superclass expansion will apply.
+Note that
+  determining whether any local instance variables are subject to expansion requires head-normalising their types.

   Only candidates of type ``{Δ} → C us``, where ``C`` is the target type computed in the previous stage, and ``{Δ}`` only contains implicit or instance arguments, are considered.

-  Note that if any candidates have an indeterminate type (i.e., their type is an unsolved metavariable, or a function type returning an unsolved metavariable), then instance search will not run.
-  Also keep in mind that the types of all instance arguments in the context need to be reduced to determine whether they are eta records, and to determine whether they are applicable to solving the current goal.
+  If it is not possible to determine whether a candidate's type is of the correct shape, or whether its type is an eta record, instance search will not run.
+This can happen in contexts where a local *instance* variable has a metavariable as its (return) type, or if its type is blocked on another metavariable, even if this metavariable would be solved by choosing one of the unblocked candidates.

 Check the type of the candidates
   The list of initial candidates is an overapproximation to the set of